spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/9-cluster-rbac.md

 import PointsOfInterest from '@librarium/shared/src/components/common/PointOfInterest';

 # Overview
-Palette enables RoleBindings and ClusterRoleBindings to be enabled within every cluster to provide cluster-centric access control using RBAC.
+RoleBindings and ClusterRoleBindings are important Role-Based Access Control (RBAC) concepts which can be enabled within a cluster to provide cluster-centric access control.
 If the cluster is already associated with one or more Workspaces then users are not allowed to configure RBAC again at the cluster level.
 The Palette RBAC contains resources that represent a set of additive permissions.
 The rules can be configured in two levels:

 **Role** sets access permissions within a namespace.
 During Role creation, the namespace to which it belongs needs to be specified.

-**Cluster Role** is a non-namespaced resource that sets permissions on the cluster-scoped resources.
+**Cluster Role** is a non-namespaced resource that sets permissions of the cluster-scoped resources.

 <InfoBox>
-The users who wants to define a role within a namespace, a Role is used, and to define a role cluster-wide, use a ClusterRole.
+To define a role within a namespace, use Role.
+To define a role cluster-wide, use ClusterRole.
 </InfoBox>

 **RoleBinding** is binding or associating a Role with a Subject.
 RoleBinding is used for granting permission to a Subject.
 RoleBinding holds a list of subjects (users, groups, or service accounts), and a reference to the role being granted.
 Role and RoleBinding are used in namespaced scoped.